-Covenants, in which the Borrower undertakes to comply with certain ratios, act as a means of measuring the Borrower's ability to service and repay its debt and, if measured in a consistent way, can be an effective "early warning system" which allows Investors to assess changes in the credit quality of the Borrower, and in the risks attached to the PEPP transaction.
+Covenants, in which the Borrower undertakes to comply with certain ratios, act as a means of measuring the Borrower's ability to service and repay its debt and, if measured in a consistent way, can be an effective "early warning system" which allows Investors to assess changes in the credit quality of the Borrower, and in the risks attached to the ECPP transaction.
 The requirement for covenants will depend on, inter alia, the Borrower's situation.
 Well designed and appropriate financial and legal covenants can also provide timely performance indicators for Investors.
-Borrowers will be required to supply Investors with a compliance certificate signed by senior management and/or auditors of the Borrower, at a frequency and time to be specified in the documentation, demonstrating to Investors their compliance with the covenants and potentially showing the calculations of relevant financial ratios, based upon which Investors will ascertain compliance with the covenants.
-In order to mitigate problems associated with monitoring negative undertakings, the Borrower should disclose any concerns about potential breaches of the covenants, and is encouraged to discuss them with Investors at the earliest opportunity.